Reliable fairness auditing with semi-supervised inference: Preliminaries

 Existing work within the fairness literature primarily focuses on comparing group-specific metrics across two groups defined by a binary protected attribute \citep{mehrabi_survey_2021, gao_what_2024}.
 We similarly focus on the two-group setting and discuss extensions to the multi-group setting in Section \ref{s:diss}.
-In the two-group setting, group fairness criteria are most often defined in terms of the difference between the group-specific metrics, denoted as $\Delta_{\Msc} = \Msc_0 - \Msc_1$ and the goal is to make inference on $\Delta_{\Msc}$.
+In the two-group setting, fairness criteria are most often defined in terms of the difference between the group-specific metrics, denoted as $\Delta_{\Msc} = \Msc_0 - \Msc_1$ and the goal is to conduct inference on $\Delta_{\Msc}$.
 Table \ref{tab:criteria} summarizes common group fairness criteria \citep{hardt_equality_2016}.
 Again using the TPR as an example, $\Delta_{\tpr} = \tpr_0 - \tpr_1$, and when $\Delta_{\tpr} = 0$ the model is said to satisfy the {\it{equal opportunity}} criterion.
-For exposition, we use equal opportunity as a running example in introducing our proposal in Section \ref{s:methods}.
+For exposition, we use equal opportunity as a running example in Section \ref{s:methods}.